ichesser/GB_octonion_code/README.md

 Written in MATLAB and/or Python:

-Example 1: compute GB octonion distance
+Example 1: compute symmetrized GB octonion distance for a pair of grain boundaries with arbitrary point group symmetry

+Example 2: compute a pairwise distance matrix for a grain boundary dataset